 - Other checks you need

 Immunizations can save your child’s life

-Immunizations is safe and effective.
+Immunizations are safe and effective.
 Immunizations can save your family time and money.
 A child with a vaccine-preventable disease can be kept out of schools or daycare facilities.
-A prolonged illness can take a financial toll because of lost time at work, medical bills, or long-term disability care.
+A prolonged illness can take a financial toll because of lost time at work, medical bills or long-term disability care.